OxfordIonTrapGroup/ndscan/README.md

 If you haven't already, also install the [oitg](http://github.com/OxfordIonTrapGroup/oitg) package.

 You are then ready to run the sample experiments.
-Start the ARITQ master process as usual
+Start the ARTIQ master process as usual

     (artiq) $ artiq_master